 2017 League Information:

-Elm Fork will host a 10-week league for both Sporting Clays and Skeet in 2017.
+Elm Fork will host an 8-week league for Sporting Clays, 5-Stand and Skeet in 2017.
 A minimum of 30 shooters must signed up for each league in order for the league to proceed.

-- $30.00 CASH admin/trophy fee per shooter, due the first week of leagues.
+- $35.00 CASH admin/trophy fee per shooter, due prior to shooting the first week of leagues.
 If the trophy fee is not received, the trophy will be awarded to the next highest scoring team or person.

 - 50 targets per night

-- Shooting starts promptly at 6:00pm.
-All score cards must be in the office by 8:00pm.
+- Shooting starts promptly at 6:00 pm.
+All score cards must be in to the Pro Shop by 8:00 pm.
 If your team is late (6:15 or later), you will forfeit that night’s shoot.

-- Each shooter is allowed two pre-shoots per league.
+- Each shooter is allowed four pre-shoots per league.
 There will be no post-shoots.

 - 5 shooters per team